Yuchao-zhu/Yuchao-zhu.github.io/index.md

 {% capture text %}

- We focuses on advancing biocompatible chemistry, exploring directed evolution, and enhancing drug discovery to pioneer innovative solutions for human health.
+ We focuses on advancing biocompatible chemistry, directed evolution, and enhancing drug discovery to pioneer innovative solutions for human health.

 {%
   include button.html